New York Military Academy: History

-2010-2015 Financial difficulties and sale
+2010-2015 financial difficulties and sale

 Due to financial problems and enrollment that had dwindled to 145 students, the school was scheduled to close in June 2010.
 However, a group of alumni and local business people created a plan to save the school, raising almost $6 million of financing in a matter of weeks, and expecting to sell off some less-utilized portions of the campus.

 On March 3, 2015, NYMA filed for Chapter 11 bankruptcy protection, and the academy failed to open in September 2015 for the school year.
 Instead, it headed to bankruptcy auction, where on September 30 it was auctioned for $15.825 million to the Chinese-owned Research Center on Natural Conservation Inc., a non-profit corporation led by billionaire Vincent Tianquan Mo, Chairman and CEO of SouFun Holdings and a member of the Chinese People’s Political Consultative Conference.
-The sale attracted attention from federal officials: in January 2023, Florida representative Michael Waltz wrote a letter to Defense Secretary Lloyd Austin in which he expressed concern over the implications that "CCP-influenced schools" had for America's national security and in February and July, Congress introduced bills in the House and Senate that proposed barring private schools with ties to the Chinese government from starting or continuing Junior Reserve Officers’ Training Corps programs.

 Re-opening

 After spending millions of dollars refurbishing the campus, supporting instruction and making capital improvements, the school reopened on November 2, 2015, with "a handful of returning students" and a recruitment drive.
 For 2016–17, the academic year began with a total of 29 students.

+Years later, the sale attracted attention from federal officials: in January 2023, Florida representative Michael Waltz wrote a letter to Defense Secretary Lloyd Austin in which he expressed concern over the implications that "CCP-influenced schools" had for America's national security and in February and July, Congress introduced bills in the House and Senate that proposed barring private schools with ties to the Chinese government from starting or continuing Junior Reserve Officers’ Training Corps programs.